Financing Overview

 One Payment

 What this means is that you write one check for the entire year’s tuition.
-Some schools will give you a cash discount when you pay the entire bill up front.
+Some schools will give you a cash discount when you pay the entire bill upfront.
 Paying tuition in one payment usually takes care of everything except the sundries.
-Sundries are charges for riding lessons, some elective courses, some athletic activities, music lessons and so on.
+Sundries are charged for riding lessons, elective courses, athletic activities, music lessons, and so on.
 Most schools will bill you monthly for those charges.

 Two Payments